shilecy/simple-data-explorer/README.md

 The frontend is a Next.js application that consumes the API.

 * **a.
 Navigate to Frontend**
-    * Description: Open new terminal and go to the frontend directory.
+    * Description: Open new terminal and navigate to the frontend directory.
     * Command:
     ```bash
     cd frontend